thruthesky/centerx/README.v2.md

 /// Get hard coded banner on the source code(or admin settings).
 ```

+- If the cafe (or cafe domain) does not exists, then All country banners will be used.

 - Banners that has longer end dates will appear first.

 - Point payment